kerta1n/lssc/README.md

 Taken from both https://github.com/djmaze/librespot-snapserver and https://github.com/Saiyato/snapserver_docker

 # Usage for docker compose
-Clone this repo, and run `docker compose up -d`
+Clone this repo, configure data/snapserver.conf with your Spotify Premium details, and run `docker compose up -d`

 # Usage for UNRAID
 Install the docker compose plugin from APPS, and go back to DOCKER.